 Rare Blades and Luck

 Note: With v1.3.0 of the game, you can't reach 999 luck any more with the following setup.
-You'll have to swap out the main story blade such as Pyra/Mythra for Rex and have a 3rd common blade that has a luck modifier.
+You'll have to swap out the main story blade such as Pyra/Mythra for Rex and replace them with a 3rd common blade that has a luck modifier.

 Notice that 3 silhouettes appear during the bonding animation.
 I found that the first 2 that appear are ones that you're very close to getting while the final one that appears is the one you actually get.
 Every time I keep seeing a rare silhouette appearing this way, I eventually manage to get them.
 If I didn't see anything then I end up going through a lot of cores and still get nothing from them.